flip-ui/flip-ui-rs/README.md

 - **UI Rendering**: Efficiently render user interface components on Flipper Zero devices.
 - **Interaction Handling**: Simplified event handling to manage user interactions within your applications.

-## Important Note

-Please note that the crate currently works with a different JSON format than the current website.
-I am working on a rework of the website!

 ## Installation

 Add this to your `Cargo.toml`: